ziako/civicrm-user-guide/docs/the-civicrm-community/localising-civicrm.md

 5. When you are finished, you can click on the "Send for review" button at the end of the page.

-### Offline translation

-Most translation is usually done with an offline translation tool.
-One of the most common is PoEdit (see [http://www.poedit.net](http://www.poedit.net/)), which is free software and has a big community of users.
-The exact steps in translation using an offline tool depend on your tool of choice, but should follow the following steps:

-1. Download the files from transifex.net you want to translate,
-2. Load the files up in your translation tool and do your translations.
-3. Send them back to the site when you are done.

 ### Building a translation memory

 PoEdit and other translation software will help you build a translation